brettvac/brettvac.github.io/signupchimp.md

 # Sign Up Chimp
 ![Sign Up Chimp Logo](Sign-Up-Chimp.jpg)
-A Joomla! module for displaying a MailChimp signup form on your website which submits with AJAX.

 Are you are interested in building a list and marketing your products?
 The first step is to capture e-mails from your website traffic, and you can do that using this module.